 Round towers were high and dry and it would have been a waste of space not to store some valuables in them.
 These would have been safe from the elements, rodents, and even the odd passing thief.
 But not from determined raiders (see above).
 The occasionally heard theory that the round towers were a “hiding place” for valuables seems to be pure fallacy... unless you define as a “hiding place” the only building a one-eyed and severely myopic Viking would be able to spot in fog and rain.

 Occam's Razor?
 Multi-Purpose Bell Tower!

-The Irish word for a round tower is ... cloicteach, literally “the house of the bell” and used in annals written when round towers were all the rage.
-Let us be blunt then in assuming that the round tower was a bell tower or “campanile”.
-Not only used to house a bell, but also used to ring it from the upper floor.
-Even small bells test-rung there can be heard from mile or more away.
+The Irish word for a round tower is "cloicteach", literally “the house of the bell” and used in annals written when round towers were all the rage.
+Let us be blunt then, in assuming that the round tower was a bell tower or “campanile”.
+Not only used to house a bell but also used to ring it from the upper floor.
+Even small bells test-rung there can be heard from a mile or more away.
 Though we have no evidence that a rope was used to ring the bell from the lower floors, this is not only possible but would have been the most practical way to go about it.

-Unfortunately even the just applied Occam's razor won't cut to the chase here ... we simply do not know and it is unlikely that we'll ever find out.
-The Irish round tower is a unique piece of ecclesiastical architecture that only flourished in Ireland, that is sure.
-But who built the first one and whether it was inspired by vaguely similar European buildings, so your guess is as good as mine.
+Unfortunately, even the just applied Occam's razor won't cut to the chase here... we simply do not know and it is unlikely that we'll ever find out.
+The Irish round tower is a unique piece of ecclesiastical architecture that only flourished in Ireland.
+But, who built the first one and whether it was inspired by vaguely similar European buildings, so your guess is as good as mine.

-But I'd guess they were built by the Irish ...
+But, for what it's worth, I'd guess they were built by the Irish...